FFMG/myoddweb.bignumber.cpp/README.md

 ## Misc ##

 - ToDouble( ... ) and ToInt( ... ) do not check if limits are reached.
+- Optimise Multiplication and Divisions, (especially division).
+Currently they are doing long division and long multiplication.
+This is not efficient.
 - Do some speed tests / benchmarks / comparison.

 - Specifically for C++ enable operators